 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Your baby may love a tall bottle or warm milk — but what do you do with those bottles of liquid gold when you’re at work or on the go?
+Your baby may love warm milk — but what do you do with those bottles of liquid gold when you’re at work or on the go?

 Breast milk and formula shouldn’t be left at room temperature for very long, which can present a problem if you aren’t near a fridge.